syvb/ttw/docs/api.md

 | ?endTime=X | Pings with a timestamp before X |
 | ?limit=X | Limit to X results, and sort pings from newest to oldest (to paginate, change startTime/endTime) |

-This returns more than just pings to reduce the number of needed API Calls.
+This returns more than just pings to reduce the number of needed API calls.
 Response object:
 | Key          | Value                                                  |
 |--------------|--------------------------------------------------------|
 | pings        | Array of pings                                         |